ADS-B to CoT

 Display Aircraft in TAK — ADS-B feed to TAK Gateway.

-ADSBCOT is bundled directly into the OpenMANET image, preconfigured with sensible defaults so you can forward aircraft tracks into the Team Awareness Kit (TAK) ecosystem with minimal effort.
+ADSBCOT is available for OpenMANET via opkg, but it is not installed by default.
+Once installed and enabled, you can forward aircraft tracks into the Team Awareness Kit (TAK) ecosystem with minimal effort.
 The integration is intentionally opinionated: it assumes an RTL-SDR–based receiver and multicasts the resulting Cursor on Target (CoT) data across the mesh for TAK clients to consume.

 For deeper details, refer to the official ADSBCOT documentation.